sparkhound772/object-oriented-quiz-game/README.md

 Deitel, P., Deitel, H. (2020). _Java, How to program, Late objects._ 11th edition.
 Person.

-Specifically Chapter 10 for the help with the polymorphism between the Question interface and the implementing classes.
+Specifically Chapter 10 for the help with the polymorphism between an interface and it's implementing classes.